graphdeeplearning/website/content/post/transformers-are-gnns/index.md

 The final picture of a Transformer layer looks like this:

-{{< figure src="transformer-block.jpg" title="" lightbox="true" width="380px">}}
+{{< figure src="transformer-block.png" title="" lightbox="true" width="400px">}}

-The Transformers architecture is also extremely ammenable to very deep networks, enabling the NLP community to *[scale](https://arxiv.org/abs/1910.10683) [up](https://arxiv.org/abs/2001.08361)* in terms of both model parameters and, by extension, data.
+The Transformer architecture is also extremely ammenable to very deep networks, enabling the NLP community to *[scale](https://arxiv.org/abs/1910.10683) [up](https://arxiv.org/abs/2001.08361)* in terms of both model parameters and, by extension, data.
 **Residual connections** between the inputs and outputs of each multi-head attention sub-layer and the feed-forward sub-layer are key for stacking Transformer layers (but ommited from the diagram for clarity).

 ---

 ### GNNs build representations of graphs

-Let's take a step away from NLP.
+Let's take a step away from NLP for a moment.

 Graph Neural Networks (GNNs) or Graph Convolutional Networks (GCNs) build representations of nodes and edges in graph data.
 They do so through **neighborhood aggregation** (or message passing), where each node gathers features from its neighbors to update its represention of the *local* graph structure around it.